cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/high_level_architecture/networking.md

 * The REST service and the file server are accessed via port 53333
 * RabbitMQ is accessed via port 5671

-The agents use the REST service to update the application's model (for example, setting runtime-properties).
+The agents use the REST service to update the application's model (for example, setting runtime properties).
 Agents connect to RabbitMQ to receive tasks.

 ### Local ports